Operation Grapple (Yugoslavia)

-such as the Royal Engineers base at Camp Redoubt on a particularly hilly part of the main supply route to Vitez.
-The British contribution to UNPROFOR also included the deployment of Royal Navy ships sailing in the Adriatic Sea and RAF aircraft supporting troop movements in Croatia.
+such as the Royal Engineers base at Camp Redoubt on a particularly hilly part of the main supply route to Vitez and 7 Armoured Workshop Company Royal Electrical and Mechanical Engineers in Gornji Vakuf-Uskoplje providing Second Line Equipment Support (ES), the British contribution to UNPROFOR also included the deployment of Royal Navy ships sailing in the Adriatic Sea and RAF aircraft supporting troop movements in Croatia.
+Two Royal Fleet Auxiliary ships were also berthed in Split's north port to provide accommodation and logistics support.
 This force would be increased in size over the course of the UN peacekeeping mandate in the Former Yugoslavia up until August 1995 when the British force was steadily drawn down.

 The UK agreed to join the UN force to protect humanitarian convoys in Bosnia, as part of UNPROFOR 2.
-The first British Battalion (BRITBAT) was the Cheshire Regiment which deployed with its armoured vehicles in October 1992 through the Croatian port of Split, eventually headquartering itself in a school on the outskirts of the town of Vitez in the Lašva Valley.
+In early October 1992, 7 Armoured Workshop Company Royal Electrical and Mechanical Engineers arrived to set up the in-theatre Second Line Equipment Support (ES) and to provide the Recovery and Repair along the L of C. The (BRITBAT) the Cheshire Regiment which deployed with its Warrior tracked armoured vehicle in late October 1992 through the Croatian port of Split, eventually headquartering itself in a school on the outskirts of the town of Vitez in the Lašva Valley.
 The battalion would have operating bases in Gornji Vakuf and Tuzla; and there was also a British logistics base at Tomislavgrad.
 The British contingent was expanded with the addition of another battalion group in March 1994.

 The first BRITBAT's time in Bosnia was not without controversy and its commanding officer Lieutenant Colonel Bob Stewart very publicly lost his composure and impartiality after his unit discovered the remains of Muslim civilians who had been massacred by Croats in the village of Ahmići in April 1993.

 British units took casualties from the outset and Lance Corporal Wayne Edwards, a Warrior tracked armoured vehicle driver, was shot and killed by a sniper, whilst driving his vehicle in Gornji Vakuf on 13 January 1993.
 Others would also sadly lose their lives; such as Private Shaun Taylor mortally wounded on 26 June 1994 near Goražde.
 British armed forces would serve nearly 15 years in Bosnia and would see more than 50 comrades killed and many more wounded.
-Even more tragically it was Bosnia and Croatia's appalling road and weather conditions that caused many of the deaths and injuries.
+Many of the casualties were as a result of Bosnia and Croatia's appalling road and weather conditions.

 BRITBAT and its supporting sub-units would win praise by becoming the guardians of the only functioning main supply route into the core of Bosnia and ultimately Sarajevo and Tuzla, the maintenance of Routes Triangle and Diamond would remain a critical combat engineering task.